onflow/band-oracle-contracts/README.md

 The account where the contract is deployed will be granted an `OracleAdmin` resource.
 This resource can create `DataUpdater` resources and publish a `{&RelayUpdate}` capability to them.
 An authorized account - belonging to a relayer - can claim said capability at the time of creating a `Relay` resource.
 This resource will grant the ability to call the `updateData` method that will call contract function `access(contract) fun updateRefData (symbolsRates: {String: UInt64}, resolveTime: UInt64, requestID: UInt64)` which in turn updates the `symbolsRefData` dictionary.

 ### Querying the data
-When invoking the public function `pub fun getReferenceData (baseSymbol: String, quoteSymbol: String): RefData?` calling contracts or scripts would be provided the price corresponding to `quoteSymbol` in the `baseSymbol` currency.
+When invoking the public function `access(all) fun getReferenceData (baseSymbol: String, quoteSymbol: String): RefData?` calling contracts or scripts would be provided the price corresponding to `quoteSymbol` in the `baseSymbol` currency.
 If there are no entries registered for either the base or quote symbols the function will return `nil`.

 ### Fees